 What’s next for THE FRIXION?

 Gene: We have been looking at the musical and visual journey as well as our live shows in the first part of the year, the next single should be out around March if not before, the album early June… there’s a lot of enthusiasm and we would love to secure some professional support so we can keep the focus on the music.

 Currently we are looking at more dates – we would love to play some festivals this year and are looking at another show in Berlin, places like Tallin, Prague, Barcelona are on the radar… we both said we would love to play America too!

 But really it’s early days, the focus right now for us is finishing the album… some tracks are still in the writing and production process and the best sound is where I am at….in these immediate times I think people forget how long these things take.
 I love the music we make – I think it’s quite unique and I want to give it the energy it deserves – things are really looking quite exciting for us – personally I cannot wait ‘til it’s mixed and mastered, then I can take my head out and project!

-We’ve got Synth Wave Live 2 obviously and then we’re supporting DAS FLUFF in June.
+Lloyd: Taking it out live is important for me now, trying tracks out live to work out what works best and what we should focus on for a great album.
+We’ve got a very busy schedule in 2018.
 We’ve got more in the pipeline too.
 And in all of that we’re writing and recording.
 It’s going to be a busy first six months in 2018.